 Berkshire Taconic Community Foundation, Amy Clampitt Residency, 271 Main St., Suite 3, Great Barrington, MA 01230-1606.
 (800) 969-2823.
 AIR program for single writer, stipend, housing in Clapitt’s former cottage in Stockbridge, MA for one year or 6 months.
-Open to emerging poets or literary scholars. (literary arts)
+Open to emerging poets or literary scholars; applications accepted by nomination only. (literary arts)

 Boston National Historical Park, AIR Program, Institute of Contemporary Art, 955 Boylston St., Boston, MA 02115 (617) 927-6615.
 Residencies of 2 to 12 months from September through June.
 Open to 2D artists, photographers, sculptors, video/filmmakers, craft artists. (visual, media arts)